 Center for Research Quality

 The Don E. Ackerman Grant in Educational Leadership supports research that advances leadership in education through better understanding or practice.
-The grant provides funding to support faculty or student research projects that contribute either theoretical or applied knowledge that may potentially change education at the Pre-K through 12 educational levels, in any educational field or educational position.
-Research conducted by investigators in academic field outside of education, such as public health, science and technology, business, mental health, counseling and social work, that addresses a topic relevant to Pre-K through 12 education are encouraged to apply.
+The grant provides funding to support research that contributes either theoretical or applied knowledge that may potentially change education at the Pre-K through 12 educational levels, in any educational field or educational position.
+Research conducted by investigators in academic field outside of education, such as public health, science and technology, business, mental health, counseling and social work, that addresses a relevant to Pre-K through 12 education are encouraged to apply.

-The program is designed to encourage research conducted in the name of the university and contributing to the continuing improvement of teaching and learning through leadership.
+This grant opportunity, funded by the Walden Presidential Research Grant Program, is designed to encourage research conducted in the name of the university that contributes to the continuing improvement of teaching and learning through leadership.
 Grant funds are to be used to support the direct cost of research.